-We had an assortment of cake balls in red velvet, lemon, and white chocolate.
-I opted to have them coated in all white to resemble golf balls.
-Some coconut dyed with green food coloring was the underlying grass.
+An assortment of cake balls in red velvet, lemon, and white chocolate, all coated in white to resemble golf balls.
+Some coconut dyed with green food coloring became the underlying “grass”.

-We made a couple of big batch signature drinks.
-The pink cocktail is grapefruit and vodka with a splash of pomegranate juice.
-The other is a spiked Arnold Palmer.
+This gathering’s drinks were a pink cocktail made up of grapefruit and vodka with a splash of pomegranate juice.
+The other was a spiked Arnold Palmer.

-In keeping with the Caddyshack theme, they were renamed the Lacy Underall and the Carl Spackler.
+And in keeping with the Caddyshack theme, they were renamed the Lacy Underall and the Carl Spackler!

-If you’d like to see the recipe for another delicious golf cocktail, check out my post for the signature drink of the Masters, the Azalea.
+If you’d like the recipe for another delicious golf cocktail, check out my post for the signature drink of the Masters, the Azalea.